Music Recommendation with Large Language Models: Challenges, Opportunities, and Evaluation: Abstract

 \section{Abstract}

-Music Recommender Systems (MRS) have long relied on an information-retrieval framing, where progress is measured mainly through accuracy on retrieval-oriented subtasks.
-While effective, this reductionist paradigm struggles to address the deeper question of what makes a good recommendation, and attempts to broaden evaluation, through user studies or fairness analyses, have had limited impact.
+Music Recommender Systems (MRSs) have long relied on an information retrieval framing, where progress is measured mainly through accuracy on retrieval-oriented subtasks.
+While effective, this reductionist paradigm struggles to address the deeper question of what makes a good recommendation.
+Attempts to broaden evaluation, through user studies or fairness analyses, have had limited impact.
 The emergence of Large Language Models (LLMs) disrupts this framework: LLMs are generative rather than ranking-based, making standard accuracy metrics questionable.
 They also introduce challenges such as hallucinations, knowledge cutoffs, non-determinism, and opaque training data, rendering traditional train/test protocols difficult to interpret.
-At the same time, LLMs create new opportunities, enabling natural-language interaction and even allowing models to act as evaluators.
+At the same time, LLMs create new opportunities, enabling natural language (NL) interaction and even allowing models to act as evaluators.

-This work argues that the shift toward LLM-driven MRS requires rethinking evaluation.
-We first review how LLMs reshape user modeling, item modeling, and natural-language recommendation in music.
-We then examine evaluation practices from NLP, highlighting methodologies and open challenges relevant to MRS. Finally, we synthesize insights—focusing on how LLM prompting applies to MRS—to outline a structured set of success and risk dimensions.
-Our goal is to provide the MRS community with an updated, pedagogical, and cross-disciplinary perspective on evaluation.
+This work argues that the shift toward LLM-driven MRSs requires rethinking evaluation.
+We first review how LLMs reshape user modeling, item modeling, and NL-based recommendation in music.
+We then examine evaluation practices from NLP, highlighting methodologies and open challenges relevant to MRSs.
+Finally, we synthesize insights—focusing on how LLM prompting applies to MRSs—to outline a structured set of success and risk dimensions.
+Our goal is to provide the MRSs community with an updated, pedagogical, and cross-disciplinary perspective on evaluation.